Capture The Flag (29th Jan)

 Kung Fu Panda 3 (11th March)

-Next up is DreamWorks’ sequel to the 2011 film Kung Fu Panda 2 and the third installment in the Kung Fu Panda franchise.
+Next up is DreamWorks’ sequel to the 2011 film Kung Fu Panda 2 and the third instalment in the Kung Fu Panda franchise.
 Directed by Alessandro Carloni and Jennifer Yuh, the film features the voices of Jack Black, Angelina Jolie, Dustin Hoffman, Lucy Liu, Jackie Chan, Seth Rogen, David Cross, James Hong, Bryan Cranston, Kate Hudson, and J. K. Simmons.
 Continuing his “legendary adventures of awesomeness”, Po (Black) must face two hugely epic, but different threats: one supernatural and the other a little closer to his home.

 Zootopia (25th March)